-3dly, It can no wife benefit or relieve us in diffress, E 3 I may I may fay of finful complaining (as Christ of finful care) which of you, by complaining, can add one cubit to his stature?
-White acts or relief can you get by contending with God?
-Nay, instead of easing you of your burden, it will make it the heavier; as a child, the more he struggles with his parents, he is the more beaten.
-The Itraclites were once within eleven days journey of Canaan; but by their murmurings they provoked God to lead them forty years march in the wilderness before they could reach it.
+3dly, It can no wife benefit or relieve us in diffrefs.
+I may fay of finful complaining, as Chrift of finful care, Which of you, by complaining, can add one cubit to his flature? what eafe or relief can you getby contending with God? nay, inflead of earing, you of your burden, it will make it the heavier; as a child, the more he flruggles with his parent, he is the more beaten.
+The Hraelites were once within eleven day's journey journey of Canaan; but, by their murmurings, they provoked God to lead them forty years march in the wilderness before they could reach it.

-4dly, Whatever be your distress, there is no just ground for complaints, whilft thou haft thy life for a prev.
+4thly, Whatever be your distrefs, there is no just ground for complaints, whilst show hast thy life for a prey.
 Remember that word of the afflicted church, Lam. iii.
-39. Wherefore doth a living man complain, a man for the punishment of his fins?"
-A man living, a man upon the earth, a man out of hell hath no cause to complain, whatever be his affliction.
-For, let him compare his fin and punishment together, he will find there is no proportion: fin is a transgression against the infinite God; punishment is but an affliction upon the finite creature: fin strikes at the very being of God; but punishment only at the comfort of the creature.
-So that whatever your punishment be, you have more cause to give thanks than to complain, and to fay with Ezra, thou hast punished us less than our iniquities deferve : It might have been a thoufand times worfe, if strict justice had been the rule : It is of the Lord's mercies we are not confumed.

-5thly, When you murmur under ficknefs, you quarrel with the inefferger of that fovereign God, who gave you your lives, and can take them again when he thinks fit; and we know meffengers ought not to be maltreated or abufed, whatever be their commillion, and far lefs when they are fent upon a good delign.
-Now, if you confider the defign of this messenger and his errand to you, instead of fretting and quarreling at his coming, you ought rather to bless God that sends such a suitable harbinger and forerunner to tell you that death is approaching, and that he vouchfafes to take fo much pains on you. to wean you from the world, and make you willing to be gone, by long continued trouble; when he might have seized you in a violent manner, and driven you away by vain force, without using any means to obtain your confent.
-Have not many, who were most unwilling to die, at the beginning of a fickness, been brought, by the increase and continuance of it, to be well fatisfied to leave the world, and long to be with Christ?
-And, was not this for their advantage.

-6thly, Consider the great evil and sinfulness of impatient murmurings, complaints and quarrelings under affliction.
+39. "Wherefore doth a living man com"plain, a man for the punishment of his sins?"
+A man living, a manupon the earth, a man out of heli, hath no cause to complain, whatever be his affliction.
+For let him compare his sin and punishment together, he will find there is no proportion sin is a transgression against the infinite God; punishment but an affliction upon the finite creature: sin strikes at the very being of God; but punishment only at the very being of God; but punishment only at the very being of God; but punishment only at punishment be, you have more cause to give thanks thanto complain, and to say with Exra, "Thou hast "punished us less than our iniquities deserve:" it might have been a thousand times worse if strict justice had been the rule: "It is of the Lord's mercies the comfort of the creature.
+So that whatever your " we are not confumed."
+5thly, When you murmur under ficknefs, you quarrel with the meffenger of that fovereign God, who gave you your lives, and can take them again when he thinks fit; and we know, meffengers ought not to be maltreated or abufed, whatever be their commiffion, and far lefs when they are fent upon a good defign.
+Now, if you confider the defign of this meffenger, and his serrand to you, inflead of fretting and quarrelling at his coming, you ought rather to ble is God that fends fuch a fuitable harbinger and forerunner, to tell you that death is approaching, and that he vouchfafes to take fo much pains on you, to wean you from the world, and make you willing to be gone, by long continued trouble; when he might have feized you in a violent manner, and driven you away by main force, without ufing any means to obtain your confent.
+Have not many who were moft unwilling to die, at the beginning of a ficknefs, been brought by the increase and continuance of it, to bewell triefied to leave the world, and long to be with Christ? and was not this for their advantage?
+6thly, Consider the great evil and finfulness of impatient murmurings, complaints, and quarrellings under affliction.